AntonTheDev/FlightAnimator/README.md

     })
 ```

-####Time Progress Trigger

-When nest a trigger on a parent animation at a specified progress, and trigger which will perform the animation enclosed in the created block accordingly.
-These can be applied to the view being animated, or any other view defined in the heirarchy.
+####Trigger Relative to Time Progress

 A time based trigger will apply the next animation based on the progressed time of the overall parent animation.
+The progress value is defined with a range from 0.0 - 1.0, if the over all time of an animation is 1.0 second, by setting the atProgress paramter to 0.5, will trigger the animation at the 0.5 seconds into the parent animation.

 Below is an examples that will trigger the second animation at the halfway point in time of the parent animation by calling `triggerAtTimeProgress(...)`

 ```swift
 view.animate { (animator) in